Virtuant/hadoop-admin-2019/docs/spark-risk-factor.md

 geolocation_temp1.createOrReplaceTempView("geolocation_temp1")
 ```

-Load first 15 rows from geolocation_temp2, which is the data from drivermileage table
+Load first 15 rows from geolocation_temp2, which is the data from drivermileage table:

 ```spark
 hiveContext.sql("SELECT * FROM geolocation_temp1 LIMIT 15").show()
 ```

-Create joined to join 2 tables by the same driverid and register joined as a RDD
+Create joined to join 2 tables by the same driverid and register joined as a RDD:

 ```spark
 val joined = hiveContext.sql("SELECT a.driverid,a.occurance,b.totmiles FROM geolocation_temp1 a,drivermileage_temp0 b WHERE a.driverid=b.driverid")
 joined.createOrReplaceTempView("joined")
 ```

-Load first 10 rows and columns in joined
+Load first 10 rows and columns in joined:

 ```spark
 hiveContext.sql("SELECT * FROM joined LIMIT 10").show()
 ```

-Initialize risk_factor_spark and register as an RDD
+Initialize risk_factor_spark and register as an RDD:

 ```spark
 val risk_factor_spark = hiveContext.sql("SELECT driverid, occurance, totmiles, totmiles/occurance riskfactor from joined")